Find the answers to your questions below!

 - Reside in one of the 48 contiguous United States

-- Have NO felony convictions, history/charges of violent crime, or protection orders against you
+- Have NO felony convictions, NO history/charges of violent crime, domestic violence, sexual offenses, animal mistreatment/abuse/neglect/cruelty, or protection orders against you

 - Have the cognitive ability to learn training concepts and apply them consistently

 - Have the financial ability to cover the expenses associated with the proper maintenance and care for the life of a service dog

 - Be able to provide a safe, loving, healthy, and stable home for a service dog

 - Pass an in-home interview with a certified service dog trainer

-- Be able to complete a training course and live on campus in Palmetto, FL for 11 days
+- Be able to complete a rigorous training course and reside in our campus dorm in Palmetto, FL for 12 days